tsl-fa-15/message/README.md

 5. See a list of all posts

 Use the mockups of the [index](http://htmlpreview.github.io/?https://github.com/tsl-s15/message/blob/master/public/index.html) and [show](http://htmlpreview.github.io/?https://github.com/tsl-s15/message/blob/master/public/show.html) pages in the public folder as a starting point.
 Move all the CSS between the `style` tags into the **application.css** file in /app/assets/stylesheets.
 Make sure you paste the CSS below all the commented out text without deleting any text that's already in the file.

+**Challenge:** create a simple search feature.
+A user should be able to see a form that lets her type in the title of a post.
+If the search term matches the title of a post in the database, display the show page for that post.
+Otherwise, display a page saying "We could not find any matches".